Pre-Shoot Preparation

-If the home is prepared as though it were being photographed for a glossy magazine, it will greatly enhance the marketing of the property.
+When the home is prepared as though it’s being photographed for a glossy magazine, it greatly enhances the realtor’s marketing efforts.

 Outdoor: